-Welcome to the Sanctuary Cove International Boat Show Media Centre.
+The below information is relevant for the Sanctuary Cove International Boat Show only.

 2020 MEDIA RELEASES

 Organisers today confirmed the 2020 Sanctuary Cove International Boat Show will be postponed until later in the year.
 The announcement comes in light of the continued escalation of Covid-19 cases and government directives on gatherings of more than 500 people.

 The health and safety of our teams, exhibitors and event attendees are the number one priority, and our team will endeavour to ensure minimal disruption to all those invested in this year’s Show.